Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Introduction

 The scope of the current work is concerned with the development of an intrusive PMOR framework for meshless methods.
-Our work aims to develop model-order reduction infrastructure that is generalizable across meshless numerical frameworks and maintains the ubiquitous infrastructure of intrusive PMORs.
+Our work aims to develop a model-order reduction infrastructure that is generalizable across meshless numerical frameworks and maintains the ubiquitous infrastructure of intrusive PMORs.
 Specifically, the proposed method seeks an approximate solution of the meshless system of equations by embedding a data-driven trial basis into the meshless FOM, followed by projecting the approximate system onto a low-dimensional subspace.
-The objective of our proposed method is equivalent to executing traditional intrusive PMORs as done for FE, FV, FD methods.
-However, the challenge with na{\"i}vely exercising this traditional approach, which is addressed in our method, is that dimensionality reduction is severely impeded and rendered inefficient by the unstructured, dynamic, and mixing numerical topology, which results in a slow-decaying Kolmogorov \emph{n}-width.
-Our work showcases these limitations on three SPH numerical examples that exhibit significant mixing in their numerical topology: 1) the Taylor--Green vortex; 2) the lid-driven cavity flow; and 3) flow past an open cavity.
-To overcome the aforementioned limitation, the present work introduces a ``reference space", where meshless dynamics are mapped to perform dimensionality reduction, and then mapped back to exercise a meshless PMOR.
+The objective of our proposed method is equivalent to executing traditional intrusive PMORs as done for FE, FV, and FD methods.
+However, the challenge with na{\"i}vely exercising this traditional approach, which is addressed in our method, is that the resulting dimensionality reduction is severely impeded and rendered inefficient by the unstructured, dynamic, and mixing numerical topology, resulting in a slow-decaying Kolmogorov \emph{n}-width.
+Our work showcases these limitations on three benchmark problems that are widely used in the literature to test the robustness of SPH frameworks due to significant mixing in numerical topology and/or sharp boundaries and corners: 1) the Taylor--Green vortex; 2) the lid-driven cavity flow; and 3) flow past an open cavity.
+To overcome the aforementioned limitation, the present work introduces a \emph{reference space}, where meshless dynamics are mapped to perform dimensionality reduction, and then mapped back to exercise a meshless PMOR.
 For the remainder of this paper, a meshless PMOR is implied to be an intrusive approach.

-The contributions of our work include: \begin{enumerate} \item A meshless PMOR formulation that inherits the structure of traditional intrusive Galerkin and/or Petrov--Galerkin PMOR frameworks while retaining inherent qualities of the underlying meshless numerical method \item A mathematical construct, known as a ``reference space", that enables effective dimensionality reduction of meshless numerical methods with unstructured, dynamic, and mixing numerical topology \item A compositional operator that evolves the meshless dynamics in a low-dimen\-sional subspace \item Numerical examples of the proposed meshless PMOR method \end{enumerate}
+The contributions of our work include: \begin{enumerate} \item A meshless PMOR formulation that inherits the structure of traditional intrusive Galerkin and/or Petrov--Galerkin PMOR frameworks while retaining inherent qualities of the underlying meshless numerical method. \item A mathematical construct, known as a ``reference space", that enables effective dimensionality reduction of meshless numerical methods with unstructured, dynamic, and mixing numerical topology. \item A mapping that evolves the meshless dynamics in a low-dimensional subspace. \item Numerical examples of the proposed meshless PMOR method. \end{enumerate}